RuhuaJiang/Scala_Coursera/README.md

 # Scala-Excercise
-Assignment 1 of Functional Programming Principles in Scala on Coursera
+Assignments solutions of Functional Programming Principles in Scala on Coursera written by me.